An African-focused, client-centric, digitally enabled, integrated financial solutions provider…

 Client centricity places our clients at the centre of everything we do …

-With a market cap of approximately R310 billion (USD23 billion) as at 30 June 2018, Standard Bank offers a range of banking and related financial services across sub-Saharan Africa.`
+With a market cap of approximately R289 billion (USD20 billion) as at 31 December, Standard Bank offers a range of banking and related financial services across sub-Saharan Africa.

 Integrated, governance and remuneration reports, financial statements and notices to shareholders…

 The full suite of financial results and reports…